 Learn something new every day More Info... by email

 The German measles, medically known as rubella, is a contagious illness.
-Caused by a virus and often referred to as three-day measles, the German measles causes symptoms that are similar to the flu.
+Caused by a virus and often referred to as three-day measles, rubella causes symptoms that are similar to the flu.
 Its symptoms include a low-grade fever, a runny nose, headache, reddened eyes, and pain in the muscles or joints.
 A person with this condition will typically develop a rash, which is often one of the first clues that the person has the measles instead of some other type of illness.

 The rash of German measles is typically pink or light red.
 The rash causes itching and often lasts for about three days.
-When the rash clears up, the patient may notice that his skin sheds in very small flakes wherever the rash covered it.
+When the rash clears up, the patient may notice that his skin sheds in very small flakes where the rash covered it.

 In most cases, German measles is a mild illness.
 In fact, some people contract it yet remain completely unaware that they have it.
 In the past, this illness most frequently affected children between five and nine years old.
-Today, it is more likely to affect young adults who have not been immunized instead of children.
+Today, it is more likely to affect young adults who have not been immunized, instead of children.

-German measles is caused by a virus and can be spread through coughs and sneezes, much like the common cold.
+Rubella is caused by a virus and can be spread through coughs and sneezes, much like the common cold.
 It can be prevented through vaccination.
 If a person contracts this illness, he is contagious for about one week before he develops a rash and for about one week thereafter.
 Once the illness develops, it must usually run its course, as antibiotics do not work to fight the virus.
 Often, treatment focuses on rest and keeping the patient comfortable.